 Please complete the Online Tutor Interest Form available on this site, and we will promptly send you an email with the next steps.
 You may also contact our office at 904-238-9000, or email any inquiries to our Volunteer Coordinator.
 Tutors are required to attend a Volunteer Information Session, complete a Tutor Registration Form, complete on-line and in-person volunteer training, and successfully complete a background check.
 We discuss the requirements in detail and answer any questions at a Volunteer Information Session.

-*Tutor Training is online at present.
+*Tutor Training may be 100% online or a combination of online modules and in-person training.
 Please contact the volunteer coordinator for instructions.